Abhishek6725/E-learning/README.md

 Frontend deployed on Vercel.
 You can link your GitHub repo directly to Vercel for CI/CD.

 For backend (optional):
-You can deploy to Render, Railway, or MongoDB Atlas + Vercel serverless functions.
+deploy to MongoDB Atlas + Vercel serverless functions.

 🔐 Environment Variables
 Create a .env file inside /backend: